Jareechang/amazon-cloudfront-origin-request-policy/README.md

 # Amazon cloudfront: Create a distribution + Lambda (Tutorial)

-The finished repository of the tutorial [Amazon Cloudfront: Create a distribution + Lambda (tutorial)](https://www.jerrychang.ca/writing/amazon-cloudfront-create-a-distribution).
+The finished repository of the tutorial [Amazon Cloudfront: Origin request policy (tutorial)](https://www.jerrychang.ca/writing/amazon-cloudfront-origin-request-policy).

+# Goal

+Learn how to add origin request policy to your Cloudfront distribution using terraform

 # Getting started